Achie72/dragon_demo_platformer/README.md

 # pico8
 PICO-8 Fooling and Learning

 Generally this repository will contain my learning and experiments about the fantasy console named PICO-8.
+Don't forget to check the people i mentioned in the `Examples and credits` part.

 ## Dragondemo.p8
 My first ever project, in which i try to implement a basic platformer, with movements, and collisions as usual.
 Still under development, and heavily WIP.